Ricky Ray impressed with new Argos coach Trestman’s attention to detail

 “He’s thinking about every situation that’s going to help us with our preparation and how we want to act as a team.
 He’s a big guy on having standards, not a lot of rules but standards he wants us to live by and what kind of team we want to be and it shows.
 The guys were really focused in this camp and really bought into what he’s preaching and that’s exciting.”

 Trestman became Toronto’s head coach this off-season as part of the CFL team’s major front-office shuffle.
-GM Jim Barker was fired in January and head coach Scott Milanovich resigned to become the Jacksonville Jaguars’ head coach.
+GM Jim Barker was fired in January and head coach Scott Milanovich resigned to become a Jacksonville Jaguars coach.

 Jim Popp, who spent 21 years as the Montreal Alouettes GM, replaced Barker in Toronto.
 Popp was reuinted with Trestman, who led the Als to a 59-31 regular-season record from 2008-12 and two Grey Cups before being hired as the Chicago Bears head coach.